Mobeidat/digitalLabs-frontend-assessment/README.md

 We want to convert the design you find on https://bit.ly/3oQnQ0M into interactive and responsive experience.
 Pay attendtion to the details.

-#### Challenge 1 - Mock-up slicing
+#### Challenge 1 - Mock-up slicing & Data

 Design - https://bit.ly/3oQnQ0M

-For the Trips Data, it will be bonus if you create a json file with that Data to consume it dynamically, like trip name, trip description and trip images.
+For the Trips Data, create a json file with any dummy data to consume it dynamically in your application, like trip name, trip description and trip images.

 #### Challenge 2 - PWA